 How to get there

-Qantas flies direct to Uluru from Sydney in just over three hours.
-Or if you’re a fan of the highway, flying into Alice Springs from Australia’s capital cities (Hobart via Sydney, Melbourne or Adelaide) will add a 5.5-hour drive to your trip – car or camper hire a must.
-The bonus?
+Qantas flies direct to Uluru (Yulara) from Sydney in just over three hours.
+Or, if you’re a fan of a road trip, you could fly into Alice Springs from Australia’s major capital cities (Sydney, Melbourne, Adelaide or Brisbane) and take a 5.5 hour drive.
+The major benefit?
 You’ll take in the magnificent sights of the Tjoritja (MacDonnell Ranges) and Attila (Mount Conner), as well as the region’s flora and fauna, along the way.

 When to visit

-The Uluru-Kata Tjuta National Park never really closes but to optimise the best of the experience and the weather, peak travel time is between May and September.
-Most tours are done at sunrise or sunset to avoid the extreme outback heat.
+Uluru-Kata Tjuta National Park never really closes but its offerings shift to best optimise the weather, with unique experiences catering to both the wet and dry seasons.
+Most tours are undertaken at sunrise or sunset to avoid the outback heat during the warmer months.

-If you’re planning to stick close to the local highlights during your stay, there are shuttle and tour buses (AAT Kings pick up and drop off at your resort’s reception) to take you the 20 kilometres to Uluru and 50 kilometres to Kata Tjuta.
-If you’d prefer to drive yourself, the information office at Town Centre – the hub of the resort – can hook you up with a car hire.
+There are shuttle and tour buses (AAT Kings pick up and drop off at your resort’s reception) to take you the 20 kilometres to Uluru and 50 kilometres to Kata Tjuta.
+If you’d prefer to drive yourself, the information office at Town Centre – the hub of the resort – can hook you up with a car hire or you can pre-book for collection at the airport.

 Where to stay

+Accommodation is plentiful and varied for Uluru admirers.
 Wake up with a view of Uluru as the sun rises in select Desert Gardens Hotel rooms; opt for an affordable 3.5-star stay at the converted ex-staff housing, Lost Camel Hotel; discover outback luxury at Sails in the Desert – where the deluxe rooms include a spa bath, perfect for soaking up the complimentary Indigenous Wiru Quandong (wild peach) & Wattle Seed body care range; or book the family into a one- or two-bedroom Emu Apartment with full kitchenette and laundry on hand.
-If sleeping under the stars is more your style, pull up a van at the campground – choose from an un-powered or powered site.
+If sleeping under the stars is more your style, pull your hired van up at a local campground.

 Where to eat

-Whether you’re grabbing a quick bite at Kulata Academy Cafe, where trainees serve coffee in cups with Indigenous artwork and freshly made pastries – try the generous rose-infused meringue – or dining on saltimbocca chicken with quandong relish and duo potato gratin at the a la carte Arnguli Grill & Restaurant, the food is local and delicious.
+Whether you’re grabbing a quick bite at Kulata Academy Cafe, where trainees serve freshly made pastries and coffee in cups with Indigenous artwork or dining on saltimbocca chicken with quandong relish and duo potato gratin at the à la carte Arnguli Grill & Restaurant, you’ll soon discover that Top End food is local and delicious.

-Notch up a memory moment and book one of the 20 seats available each night at Tali Wiru between April and October.
-Served under the stars with Uluru as backdrop, the menu is Central Australian produce at its best.
-Your hosts will proudly talk you through each dish, such as Paroo kangaroo on wattle seed lavosh and gin compressed cucumber sprinkled with green ant and celery salt as starters, while pouring Australian wines like the Barossa’s Shaw & Smith Shiraz.
+Notch up a moment for the memory books and reserve one of the 20 seats available each night at Tali Wiru between April and October.
+Served under the stars with Uluru as backdrop, the menu dishes up Central Australian produce at its best.
+Your hosts will proudly talk you through each creation — past favourites have included Paroo kangaroo on wattleseed lavosh and gin compressed cucumber sprinkled with green ant and celery salt as starters, alongside Australian wines.

 Things to do